-- Turn OFF the shore power switch on the AC control panel.
+- 1. Make sure the generator seacock is open. - 2.
+Turn OFF the shore power switch on the AC control panel.
 Move the lock over to secure the switch in place. - 3.
 Turn OFF the generator power switch. - 4.
-Turn ON the blower and operate it for at least four minutes. - Push the START side of the generator's Start/Stop switch.
+Turn ON the blower and operate it for at least four minutes. - 5.
+Push the START side of the generator's Start/Stop switch.
 Allow generator to operate for at least one minute to stabilize voltage. - 6.
 Turn ON the generator power switch. - 7.
 Switch ON the respective branch breakers as needed.
 In this configuration, all components can be used with power supplied by the generator up to a maximum of 30 amps. - 8.
 Do not operate the generator in conjunction with high speed operation of the boat.
 The resulting reduction in water flow to the generator could damage the unit's water pump impeller.